-Option Description Tool-less BIOS Update Allows you to enable the tool-less BIOS feature, in which BIOS invokes HpBiosUpdate.efi (HpBiosMgmt.efi) and related toolsets in internal/external storage during the last stage of POST.
-BIOS Update (enable/disable) BIOS Image File Name System Security Provides these options: Data Execution Prevention (enable/disable) - Helps prevent operating system security breaches.
+Option Description Provides these options: System Security Data Execution Prevention (enable/disable) - Helps prevent operating system security breaches.
 Default is enabled.
 Virtualization Technology (enable/disable) - Controls the virtualization features of the processor.
 Changing this setting requires turning the computer off and then back on.
 Default is disabled.
-TPM Device-Lets you set the Trusted Platform Module as available or hidden.
+TPM Device - Lets you set the Trusted Platform Module as available or hidden.
 TPM State - Select to enable the TPM.
-TPM Clear - Select to reset the TPM to an unowned state.
+Clear TPM - Select to reset the TPM to an unowned state.
 After the TPM is cleared, it is also turned off.
 To temporarily suspend TPM operations, turn the TPM off instead of clearing it.
 CAUTION: Clearing the TPM resets it to factory defaults and turns it off.
 You will lose all created keys and data protected by those keys.
 Secure Boot Configuration The options on this setup page are only for Windows 10 and other operating systems that support Secure Boot.
 Changing the default setting of the setup options on this page for operating system that do not support secure boot may prevent the system from booting successfully.
-Legacy Support (enable/disable) - Enable or disable the legacy operating system support (Windows Embedded Standard 7 and HP Thin-Pro).
+Legacy Support (enable/disable) - Enable or disable the legacy operating system support (Windo Embedded Standard 7 and HP Thin-Pro).
 Secure Boot (enable/disable) - Only when the Legacy Support set to disable, this item can be set to enable.
 This item is for Secure Boot flow control.
 Secure boot is possible only if system run in user mode.
 Key Management Clear Secure Boot Keys (Clear/Don't Clear).
 Lets you clear the Secure Boot Key.
 Key ownership (HP keys/Customer keys).
 Lets you change the keys of different owners.
 Fast Boot (Enable/Disable) - Enable Fast Boot cause system boot by initializing a minimal set of devices which is required to launch active boot option.
 This option has no effect for BBS boot options.